-Non-disclosure is a university practice that limits the disclosure of information in a student’s disciplinary record to external parties such as graduate and professional schools.
+Non-disclosure is a university practice that limits the disclosure of information in a student’s disciplinary or conduct record to external parties such as graduate and professional schools.
 The practice is intended to assist students when they have demonstrated a past mistake was isolated, not-repeated, and learned from.

 The university will not disclose information contained in a student’s disciplinary record if (1) the student requests non-disclosure, and (2) the information qualifies for non-disclosure.